 In 1937, a rather gargantuan project of compiling England's social history commenced: Mass Observation.
 Its aim was and is to chronicle day-to-day living in the United Kingdom, and that can mean anything from sending in diaries to filling out questionnaires to writing poems or taking photos.
 One of their most enthusiastic participants was Nella Last … Continue reading Page To Screen: Nella Last’s War

 About a year ago, I reviewed the 1934 film, Of Human Bondage, starring Leslie Howard and Bette Davis (Read it here), and at the time, I found it to be a downer, full of manipulation and abuse.
 In spite of that, I jumped at the chance to buy the novel at a library sale.
-When the price … Continue reading Page To Screen: Of Human Bondage
+When … Continue reading Page To Screen: Of Human Bondage

 Every once in a while, Hollywood seems to turn out something promising, and the upcoming A Wrinkle In Time looks to be one of those.
 Starring Reese Witherspoon, Oprah Winfrey, Mindy Kaling, Chris Pine, and Zack Galifinakis, with Storm Reid as Meg, the film is, of course, based on Madeleine L'Engle's superlative novel.
 I read the book … Continue reading Origins: A Wrinkle In Time